dsccommunity/xPSDesiredStateConfiguration/README.md

   node a DSC pull server.
 - **xEnvironment** provides a mechanism to configure and manage environment variables for a machine or process.
-- **xFileUpload** is a composite resource which ensures that local files exist on an SMB share.
 - **xGroup** provides a mechanism to manage local groups on a target node.
 - **xMsiPackage** provides a mechanism to install and uninstall .msi packages.
 - **xPackage** manages the installation of .msi and .exe packages.